 Going back into schools after such a weird time is going to be a real treat!
 We can’t wait to see where the kids take us with their ideas this year, and how the idea of making yourself happier with music can hopefully help them feel more confident and creative.

-Learn more about Timmy and the Breakfast Band and when they are touring near you in 2021 here.
+Learn more about Timmy and the Breakfast Band and when they are touring near you here.